enze-chen/cme104-python/intro.md

 However, if you strongly prefer to optimize your choice of programming language, we suggest you talk to your friends, major department, and professionals in your field to understand which programming language you're more likely to encounter in the future.

+### What if I didn't take previous CME courses with Python?

+That's OK!
+We prepared a {doc}`tutorials/1_fund-python_blank` notebook that scaffolds some introductory Python exercises, and you can also find the entire [CME 100 Python workbook](https://enze-chen.github.io/cme100-python/intro.html) online.
+However, it's likely that by the time you're taking this course, you will have already seen many examples in your other work that can transfer to these Python-based calculations.

 <!-- ## Table of contents